 No. You can still choose to contribute up to the yearly maximum even if you carry over a balance from the previous plan year.
 Carryover funds are in addition to the maximum federal cap on salary reduction elections.

-- Is there a minimum or a maximum amount allowed for Health Care FSA Carryover?
+- Is there a maximum amount allowed for Health Care FSA Carryover?

 The State of Michigan has chosen the Carryover maximum.
-This allows a Carryover of any amount up to $500 per participating employee per plan year.
-If you do not elect a Health Care FSA for the following year (plan year 2021), the minimum amount you'll be allowed to carry over into that year is $50.
+This allows a Carryover of any amount up to $550 per participating employee per plan year.

 - How long can Health Care FSA funds be carried over?
 Are multiple year Carryovers permissible?

 Funds may be carried over indefinitely if you remain enrolled in the Health Care FSA plan.
-If you do not re-enroll for the next plan year, you are able to carry over a minimum of $50 and not more than $500 for one year, but if you do not re-enroll for two consecutive years, you will forfeit any remaining Carryover funds.
+If you do not re-enroll for the next plan year, you are able to carry over up to $550 for one year, but if you do not re-enroll for two consecutive years, you will forfeit any remaining Carryover funds.

 - If I have a Health Care FSA balance that carried over to the next plan year and I depart mid-year, can I take the funds with me?